Glass Is a Frustrating, Unsatisfying Conclusion to the Unbreakable Saga

 Advertisement

 Glass’s supporting characters are a great illustration of the film’s problems too.
 The film brings back Anya Taylor-Joy, Spencer Treat Clark, and Charlayne Woodard from Split and Unbreakable, each giving the main characters someone “normal” to connect with.
 And while these characters end up becoming essential parts of the plot, for most of the movie, they’re little more than pawns, there to reiterate plot points but otherwise generally feel non-essential.
-(That say, the way Shyamalan brings Treat Clark’s character back into the story deserves a shout out because it’s excellent, even if it never reaches its true potential).
+(That said, the way Shyamalan brings Treat Clark’s character back into the story deserves a shout out because it’s excellent, even if it never reaches its true potential).
 Basically, you half understand why they’re there, half feel confused by it, and only by the end have a general idea about why they are in the movie at all.

 Ultimately, that’s Glass.
 It feels like a movie from a filmmaker who has some amazing puzzle pieces—and yet, even after almost 20 years, no clear vision of how to put them together.
 There are moments of greatness which are overshadowed by a vast majority of confusing and muddled scenes and intentions.
 The heart and thrills of Glass’ predecessors are noticeably lacking, and while there are some great surprises, it’s not easy to grasp what they mean in a larger context.

-Note: Correction: We had the originally listed the wrong release date, it has been updated.